ArmedBerserker/dse-g16-stol/README.md

 field4 : dict
 ```

-Suppose you want to print the lift/drag ratio of an aircraft/wing.
-How can you do this?
+## Example: printing the L/D of a wing

 ### Method 1: Load an aircraft and then access its wing
 ```python